-For the Next II weeks for point of the next the intervention of the next the next the next the next the next the intervention of the next the next the intervention of the next the nex over \$10,000, or who saves values in and Barron's is a Dow Jones publication, and has full use of Dow Jones' vast, specialized information in serving you.
+over \$10,000, or who saves \$1,000 of hore a year.
+Barron's is a Dow Jones' vast, specialized information in serving you.
 Try Barron's and see for yourself how this complete weekly financial news service gives you money-making, protective information you need in managing your business and in-vestments wisely, profitably, in the eventful weeks ahead.

-weeks ahead.
 Try it for 17 weeks for \$6; full year's sub-scription only \$15.
 Just send this ad today with your check for \$6; or tell us to bill you.
 Barron's National Business and Financial Weekly, 200 Burnett Rd., Chicopee Falls, Mass.
 E-362